alyssacrittenden/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 3 and Project 4: Around The U.S.

 This project is made so all the elements are displayed correctly on popular screen sizes (desktop, tablet, and mobile) based on Figma design brief.